 If you own PCs, you must report on your federal income tax return your pro rata share of the entire income from the Mortgages in the related PC Pool, in accordance with your method of accounting.
 Income will include gross interest income at the interest rates on the Mortgages and incidental fees, if any.
+If we make a REMIC election with respect to the beneficial interests in the principal and interest payments on such Mortgages in your PCs, you will be required to account for such Mortgages under the accrual method of accounting.

-You generally will be able to deduct, under Section 162 or 212 of the Code, your pro rata share of servicers' fees or any of our guarantee fees, including incidental fees paid by the borrowers and retained by the servicer or us and all administrative and other expenses of the PC Pool, in accordance with your method of accounting.
-The Code limits the deductions for these miscellaneous itemized deductions for some investors.
+Under Section 162 or 212 of the Code, your pro rata share of servicers' fees or any of our guarantee fees, including incidental fees paid by the borrowers and retained by the servicer or us and all administrative and other expenses of the PC Pool may be deductible, in accordance with your method of accounting.
+Notwithstanding the foregoing, miscellaneous itemized deductions described in Section 67 of the Code, which were previously available (subject to certain limitations) to investors who are individuals, estates or trusts, have been suspended for taxable years beginning after December 31, 2017 and before January 1, 2026, and continue to not be deductible for computing alternative minimum tax liability.
+If you are an individual, estate or trust, you should consult your tax advisor regarding the limitations on the deductibility of such items.